ParallelProductions/SouthParkUE5/README.md

 -Score works on turkeys with more than 1 health, There death is not added to score yet.

--Snowball is not setup how id like yet, and will drift in and out on sync.
+-Snowball is not setup how id like yet, and will drift in and out of sync.

 -Character spawn issues (But not really needed yet, if having troubles play as kenny)